jachin/cw-unconf-taleb/index.rst

 Fooled By Randomness
 ====================

-- Humans are not good a probabilities.
+- Humans are not good at probabilities.
 - Humans really like causal relationships.

 Birthday Problem
 ================

-How many people do you need in the same room before there's a 50% change that at two people will have the same birthday?
+How many people do you need in the same room before there's a 50% chance that two people will have the same birthday?

 .. slide::
    :level: 1